-Collection size: 46 items (on partial microfilm reel).
+Collection size: 1.0 linear feet (on partial microfilm reel).

 Collection Summary: Letters and certificates of awards; a photograph of Venice and two cyanotypes of Donoho in Grez, France; a photograph of a bride; and two photographs of paintings inscribed "To my friend Donoho...William Stott."